GuyM12/Diffie-HellmanChat/README.md

-The project is Diffie-Hellman Chat between bob and alice.
+The project is Diffie-Hellman LIKE Chat (the simplest way to discribe the algorithm through code) between bob and alice.
 Bob and alice are a one computer bot and you will chat with yourself, however the chat represent the special encrytption and key transfer.

 **Key.Java** - Represent a key object (The key is being used to encrypt and decrypt a messege).